Nerva: Early life

 Marcus Cocceius Nerva born in the village of Narni, 50 kilometers north of Rome, as the son of Marcus Cocceius Nerva, suffect consul during the reign of Caligula (37–41), and Sergia Plautilla.
 Cassius Dio states that Nerva was an Italiot, a Greek colonist in Italy, but doesn't specify his provincial origin.
 Aurelius Victor reports that he was from Crete.

 Nerva was born on 8 November, but the exact year is disputed.
 Ancient sources report the date as either 30 or 35.
 He had at least one attested sister, named Cocceia, who married Lucius Salvius Otho Titianus, the brother of the earlier Emperor Otho.
-Like Vespasian, the founder of the Flavian dynasty, Nerva was a member of a newer Italian nobility and plebian, rather than one of the patrician Julio-Claudians.
+Like Vespasian, the founder of the Flavian dynasty, Nerva was a member of a newer Italian nobility and plebeian, rather than one of the patrician Julio-Claudians.
 Nevertheless, the Cocceii were among the most esteemed and prominent political families of the late Republic and early Empire, attaining consulships in each successive generation.

 The direct ancestors of Nerva on his father's side, all named Marcus Cocceius Nerva, were associated with imperial circles from the time of Emperor Augustus.
 His great-grandfather was consul in 36 BC (in replacement, and abdicated), and Governor of Asia in the same year.
 His grandfather became suffect consul in July of either 21 or 22, and was known as a personal friend of Emperor Tiberius (14–37), accompanying the emperor during his voluntary seclusion on Capri from 23 onwards, dying in 33.
 Nerva's father finally attained the consulship under the Emperor Caligula.
-The Cocceii were connected with the Julio-Claudian dynasty through the marriage of Sergia Plautilla's brother Gaius Octavius Laenas, and Rubellia Bassa, the great-granddaughter of Tiberius.
+The Cocceii were connected with the Julio-Claudian dynasty through the marriage of Sergia Plautilla's brother Octavius Laenas and Rubellia Bassa, the great-granddaughter of Tiberius.
+Plautilla’s father was the senator Gaius Octavius Laenas.